UniMiBAnalyses/D6EFTStudies/README.md

   To submit a job:

   ```
-  python submit.py <MG_output_folder> <output_path> <nEvents_xjob> <njobs> <executable> <jobs_flavour>
+  python submit.py <MG_output_folder> <output_path> <nEvents_xjob> <njobs> <executable> <jobs_flavour> <job_configdir>
   python submit.py $PWD/WZeu_SM $PWD/WZeu_SM 10000 100 job.sh testmatch
   ```
+  The last argument is only useful if the output path is on condor.
+Otherwise `<job_configdir> = <output_path>`.

   This will create a folder under your afs environment (WZeu_SM/WZeu_SM_results) containing the output of each condor job.
   As results can be heavy, and furthermore one should avoid to access (read or write) afs resources from condor worker nodes, it is common practice to save input and outputs on eos (which is mounted on condor workers).
-  There are many ways to do so, an example:
+However condor nodes cannot read submit scripts from eos (i.e. `condor_submit <script.sub>` the .sub script should be in AFS) so we should separate the result folder on eos, where files will be copied with cp / scp / xrdcp, and the config folder containing .sub and other logs which has to be located on afs.
+This is done providing an extra argument `<job_configdir>` with the absolute path to the config dir that will be created:

   ```
   #create a symbolic link to you eos target folder